Circuit Descriptions Of The Cam Sensor

 Below you'll find a short description of each that tie in with the photo in the image viewer:

-- This ground is provided by the PCM internally.
-Care must be taken not to short this wire to power, or damage to the PCM will result.
+- Power is only supplied with the Key On Engine Off or Key On Engine Running.
+Care must be taken not to short this wire to Ground, or damage to the PCM will result.

 - This wire carries the camshaft position signal that the camshaft position sensor generates.